Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Discussion

-So far we have focused on learning in infinitely wide networks in the lazy regime, where the time dependence of the NDK results from random drift in the solution space.
-Empirical time-dependent NTK is more complex due to feature learning exist in finite width NNs \cite{shan2021theory,vyas2022limitations,canatar2022kernel} or in infinite width network with non-lazy regularization \cite{bordelon2022self}.
-Future work on the Markov proximal learning framework aims to extend the theory to the regime where data size is proportional to network width where we expect dynamic kernel renormalization \cite{li2022globally,li2021statistical} and to the dynamics of feature learning in non-lazy regularization \cite{woodworth2020kernel,azulay2021implicit,flesch2022orthogonal}.
+So far, we have focused on learning in infinitely wide networks in the lazy regime, where the time dependence of the NDK arises from random drift in the solution space.
+Learning dynamics in finite width networks or in infinite width networks with non-lazy architecture are likely more complex \cite{shan2021theory,vyas2022limitations,canatar2022kernel, bordelon2022self,flesch2022orthogonal}.
+Previous works have also extended the equilibrium theory of Bayesian learning to lazy and non-lazy networks in which data size is proportional to the network width \cite{li2022globally,li2021statistical,van2024coding,woodworth2020kernel,azulay2021implicit, pacelli2023statistical, cui2023bayes, fischer2024critical, rubin2024unified}.
+It will be important to generalize the current dynamical theory to capture these architectures and regimes.

 \textbf{Acknowledgments:} We thank the anonymous reviewers for their helpful comments.
-This research is supported by the Gatsby Charitable Foundation, the Swartz Foundation, and ONR grant No.N0014-23-1-2051.
+This research is supported by the Gatsby Charitable Foundation, the Swartz Foundation, ONR grant No.N0014-23-1-2051, and the Kempner Institute for the Study of Natural and Artificial Intelligence.